Services

 What It Is

-Bill personally analyzes your network's actual data travel patterns using deep packet inspection — Wireshark, protocol analysis, and manual packet capture methods refined over four decades.
-He shows you where your data goes, how many hops, to what countries.
-Then he recommends hop limits to contain sensitive data and prevent exfiltration before it happens.
+Our team analyzes your network's actual data travel patterns using deep packet inspection — Wireshark, protocol analysis, and manual packet capture methods refined over four decades.
+Led by Bill Alderson, who holds two granted US patents on the methodology, we show you where your data goes, how many hops, to what countries.
+Then we recommend hop limits to contain sensitive data and prevent exfiltration before it happens.

 The methodology is based on two granted US patents (2020, 2022).
 It uses TTL/hop count analysis to create invisible security perimeters at the network layer.
 No software to install.
 No product to license.
-Bill uses manual methods and his unmatched protocol expertise to produce findings your team can act on.
+Our team uses manual methods and deep protocol expertise to produce findings your team can act on.

 What You Get